 Addams clearly influenced and was influenced by the Chicago School.
 Although she was often frustrated with the abstract trajectory of the university, Addams embraced reflective analysis.
 Through her Hull House experience Addams took many opportunities to theorize about the interchange between theory and practice.
 For a time, American philosophy, sociology, and social work existed in a symbiotic harmony—each not clearly differentiated from the other but benefiting from the interchange.
 Unfortunately, since the early 20th century when Mead, Dewey, and Addams were together in Chicago, the intellectual genealogy of American philosophy, sociology and social work has more drastically diverged to a point where crossover is less likely and perhaps less welcome.
 Lost in the compartmentalization of these disciplines is how Jane Addams played a role in each.

-In addition to the Romantics, Carlyle and Ruskin, social visionaries, Barnett and Tolstoy, and the pragmatists, Dewey and Mead, Addams was influenced by the great collection of feminist minds who came to work at the social settlement.
+In addition to the Romantics (Carlyle and Ruskin), the social visionaries (Barnett and Tolstoy), and the pragmatists (Dewey and Mead) Addams was influenced by the great collection of feminist minds who came to work at the social settlement.
 Hull House has been described in many different ways, reflecting the complexity and multiplicity of its functions.
 Perhaps an overlooked descriptor is as a pragmatist feminist “think tank.”
 Although the “Metaphysical Club” has taken on something of a mythical status among some in American philosophical circles (Menand, 2001), the intellectual, social, and political impact of the Hull House residents dwarfs that of the Cambridge intellectuals.
-Hull House residents dined, slept, did domestic chores as well as engaged in social activism together.
+Hull House residents dined, slept, did domestic chores, and engaged in social activism together.
 They also discussed and debated ethics, political theory, feminism, and culture while immersed in their tasks and stimulated by the many speakers and visitors to Hull House.
 The prolonged contact, shared gender oppression, and common mission made for a unique intellectual collective that not only fostered action but also theory.

 Although Hull House was replete with extraordinary minds, no one was likely to be as intellectually challenging to Addams as Florence Kelley (1859–1932).
-A Cornell graduate, Kelley translated Fredrich Engels’ The Condition of the Working Class in England and Karl Marx’ Free Trade into English.
-She was an active member of the Socialist Labor Party but the leadership was threatened by Kelley’s forceful style and she was expelled.
-A single mother with three children, Kelley found a home at Hull House.
-Kelley opened an employment center at Hull House and began conducting research on sweatshops for the Illinois Bureau of Labor Statistics.
+A Cornell graduate, Kelley translated Friedrich Engels’ The Condition of the Working Class in England and Karl Marx’ Free Trade into English.
+She was an active member of the Socialist Labor Party until the leadership, threatened by Kelley’s forceful style, expelled her.
+A single mother with three children, Kelley found a home at Hull House where she opened an employment center and began conducting research on sweatshops for the Illinois Bureau of Labor Statistics.
 Kelley would later go on to become the general secretary of the new Consumer's League, an organization dedicated to using consumer pressure to ensure that safe and high quality goods were manufactured.
 Kelley was one of the most distinguished social reformers of the early 20th Century.

 Finally a few other influences are worthy of mention.
 Although she was not personally religious, Addams’ Christian roots left their mark.
 Addams was quite well versed in the Christian bible and had attended a number of religious courses during her time at Rockford Seminary.
 Addams used religious language on occasion to help get her message out to Christian constituencies.
 Addams was also well acquainted with Greek philosophy and made references to Socrates, Plato, and Aristotle in her work.
 Addams was attracted to the ability of Greek philosophers to move between personal and social concerns rather than compartmentalizing their philosophical analysis.
 Some have suggested that Addams was influenced by August Comte (1798–1857) and the positivists.
 Comte, who coined the term “sociology,” believed sciences need their own logic drawn from experience rather than the a priori universal rationalism of Descartes.
 Addams would have been attracted to his ideas about social progress and his development of a religion of humanity.
 Finally, Addams also read a great deal of literature, which influenced her ideas concerning culture and which sometimes seeps into her analysis, as it does when she uses Shakespeare’s King Lear to understand labor-management relations.
 Athough she did not believe that reading was a substitute for direct experience, she did suggest more than once that reading great works of fiction was a means of developing a sympathetic understanding.